Freight Invoicing: Pricing Factors and Best Practices

 With Trucktop Factoring, the process is simple.
-Haul your load, submit your paperwork, and get paid immediately (often the same day you send the invoice).
+Haul your load, submit your paperwork, and get paid within 24 hours.
 Truckstop Factoring handles invoicing the broker, which saves you time and hassle.
 And with non-recourse factoring, there’s minimal risk to you.

 Contact Truckstop today to learn how Factoring makes getting paid easier.

 Find out how our platform gives you the visibility you need to get more done.